Unity-Technologies/Megacity-2019/README.md

 ## Get Started

 After you clone the project, follow these steps to start playing:
 1. Install a compatible Unity Editor version.
-During install make sure to include Standalone Support and Dedicated Server Support for Windows/Mac.
+During install make sure to include Standalone Support and Dedicated Server Support and Build Support (IL2CPP) for Windows/Mac.
 2. To add the project to the **Unity Hub**, click the **Add** button and select the root folder of the cloned project.
 	- **Note**: The first time you open the project may take longer than usual because Unity is importing all the assets.
 3. Prior to entering playmode, it may be necessary to create the Entities scene cache.
 To achieve this, please open Main scene located in `Scenes/Main.scene`.